 I have long taken the view that the Snape/Marauders “war” was something that had grown out of Snape having shown up on the Marauders’ radar as just too competent not to be regarded as competition.
 (ETA: It now turns out that he showed up on their radar as a long-haired sissy whose best friend was a girl, and who let the girl boss him around, too.)

 Plus he was allegedly a Dark Arts geek, or, at any rate, he was pointed out to James as such by Sirius Black, and that factor attains the level of a certainly if we can believe Sirius Black when he claims Snape made the mistake of having let himself be taken up by the junior DEs crowd, thus arousing the enmity of Bella’s young cousin and his friends.
-That implies that the Snape/Marauder feud was well established before any of the participants had even noticed girls, and it did not need the opportunity for additional friction to keep the pot boiling.
+That would imply that the Snape/Marauder feud was well established before any of the participants had even noticed girls, and it did not need the opportunity for additional friction to keep the pot boiling.
 Lily, not being one of the Marauders, and Muggle-born to boot, could have been off on the sidelines of it.
 In the Pensieve junket Lily certainly didn’t act as if she actually knew anything of Snape.
 Except, presumably, that he was the kid her housemates called “Snivellus,” and that James Potter despised him.

 • • • •

-And, indeed, I thought if there was any relationship between them at all, it was not a publicly visible one, since to the end of HBP there was absolutely no indication in the books that anyone had EVER noticed an open relationship of any kind between Lily and Snape.
+And, indeed, I thought if there was any relationship between Snape and Lily at all, it was not a publicly visible one, since to the end of HBP there was absolutely no indication in the books that anyone had EVER noticed an open relationship of any kind between Lily and Snape.
 Which renders what Rowling has finally dumped on us in DHs totally implausible.
 Someone ought to have noticed something.
 We really ought to have been given something more than a passing reference from Petunia to the existence of some “awful boy” who told her sister about Dementors.

 Remus Lupin’s utter disbelief of Harry’s reiteration of Dumbledore’s “official” reason for trusting Snape, and Harry’s comment that Snape couldn’t have given a damn about his mother either since he called her a mudblood, certainly ought to have jogged Remus’s memory to the contrary if there had been anything there to jog, at the very least.